RamyGadalla/IMC_Steinbock_FLDGM/README.md

 ## Overview

 This repository contains scripts and resources for working with Imaging Mass Cytometry (IMC) data using Steinbock and related tools.
-The project involves preprocessing, segmentation, and analysis of IMC images, leveraging both Python and R scripts, as well as CellProfiler pipelines.
+The project involves preprocessing, segmentation, and analysis of IMC images, leveraging both Python and R scripts, as well as HistoCAT and CellProfiler pipelines.

 ## Repository Structure